dasmiq/herodotus-historic-present/herodotus-historic-present.md

 <a name="fritz49"></a>Fritz, Kurt von.
 "The So-Called Historical Present in Early Greek". _Word_ 5 (1949) 186–201.

-Godley, A. D, trans. _Herodotus: With an English Translation by A. D. Godley in Four Volumes_.
+<a name="godley26"></a>Godley, A. D, trans. _Herodotus: With an English Translation by A. D. Godley in Four Volumes_.
 London: William Heinemann, 1926.

-Goldfarb, Charles F. _The SGML Handbook_.
+<a name="goldfarb90"></a>Goldfarb, Charles F. _The SGML Handbook_.
 Oxford: Oxford University Press, 1990.

-Herwijnen, Eric van. _Practical SGML_.
+<a name="herwijnen90"></a>Herwijnen, Eric van. _Practical SGML_.
 Dordrecht: Kluwer Acaderic Publishers, 1990.

 <a name="hopper79"></a>Hopper, Paul J. "Aspect and Foregrounding in Discourse". _Syntax and Semantics_ 12 (1979) 213-241.

 <a name="hopper80"></a>Hopper, P. J. and S. A. Thompson.
 "Transitivity in Grammar aná Discourse". _Language_ 56 (1980) 251-300.

-Hude, Charles, ed. _Herodoti Historiae_.
+<a name="hude09"></a>Hude, Charles, ed. _Herodoti Historiae_.
 Oxford: Oxford University Press, 1908.

-Jong, Irene J. F. de. _Narrative in Drama: The Art of the Euripidean Nessenger-Speech_.
+<a name="jong91"></a>Jong, Irene J. F. de. _Narrative in Drama: The Art of the Euripidean Nessenger-Speech_.
 Leiden: E. J. Brill, 1991.

-Kiparsky, Paul.
+<a name="kiparsky68"></a>Kiparsky, Paul.
 "Tense and Mood in Indo-European Syntax". _Foundations of Language_ 4 (1968) 30-57.

-Levin, Saul.
+<a name="levin69"></a>Levin, Saul.
 "Remarks on the 'Historical' Present and Comparable Phenomena of Syntax". _Foundations of Language_ 5 (1969) 386-90.

 <a name="longacre77"></a>Longacre, R. and S. Levinsohn.
 "Field Analysis of Discourse". ed.
 W. U. Dressler, _Current Trends in Textlinguistics_.
 Berlin, New York: De Gruyter (1977) 103-22.

-McKay, K. L. "Further Remarks on the 'Historical' Present and Other Phenomena". _Foundations of Language_ 11 (1974) 247-51.
+<a name="mckay74"></a>McKay, K. L. "Further Remarks on the 'Historical' Present and Other Phenomena". _Foundations of Language_ 11 (1974) 247-51.

-Rijksbaron, Albert. _The Syntax and Semantics of the Verb in Classical Greek_.
+<a name="rijksbaron84"></a>Rijksbaron, Albert. _The Syntax and Semantics of the Verb in Classical Greek_.
 Amsterdam: J. C. Gieben, 1984.

-Rijksbaron, A., H. A. Mulder, and G. C. Wakker, eds. _In the Footsteps of Raphael Kühner: Proceedings of the International Colloquium in Commemoration of the 150th Anniversary of the Publication of Raphael Kühner's Ausführliche Grammatik der Griechischen Sprache, II.
+<a name="rijksbaron88"></a>Rijksbaron, A., H. A. Mulder, and G. C. Wakker, eds. _In the Footsteps of Raphael Kühner: Proceedings of the International Colloquium in Commemoration of the 150th Anniversary of the Publication of Raphael Kühner's Ausführliche Grammatik der Griechischen Sprache, II.
 Theil: Syntaxe_.
 Amsterdam: J. C Gieben, 1988.

-Rijksbaron, Albert.
+<a name="rijksbaron88b"></a>Rijksbaron, Albert.
 "The Discourse Function of the Imperfect".
 In: Rijksbaron, Mulder, and Wakker (eds.)
 (1988) 237-54.

-Smyth, Herbert Weir. _Greek Grammar_.
+<a name="smyth56"></a>Smyth, Herbert Weir. _Greek Grammar_.
 Cambridge, Massachusetts: Harvard University Press, 1956.

-Sperberg-McQueen, C. M. and Lou Burnard. _Guidelines for the Encoding and Interchange of Machine-Readable Texts_.
+<a name="sperberg-mcqueen"></a>Sperberg-McQueen, C. M. and Lou Burnard. _Guidelines for the Encoding and Interchange of Machine-Readable Texts_.
 Draft version 1.0.

-Stork, P. "Aspectual Variant Readings in Herodotus".
+<a name="stork88"></a>Stork, P. "Aspectual Variant Readings in Herodotus".
 In: Rijksbaron, Mulder, and Wakker (eds.)
 (1988) 265-89.

-Wolfson, Nessa. _CHP: The Conversational Historic Present in American English Narrative_.
+<a name="wolfson82"></a>Wolfson, Nessa. _CHP: The Conversational Historic Present in American English Narrative_.
 Dordrecht, Netherlands: Foris Publications, 1982.

-## Index Locorum

-Hdt.
-1.10.1-2

-Hdt.
-1.107.1

-Hdt.
-1.11.4

-Hdt.
-1.12.1

-Hdt.
-1.21.1

-Hdt.
-1.25.1-26.1

-Hdt.
-1.59.3

-Hdt.
-1.61.1

-Hdt.
-2.181.1

-Hdt.
-3.30.3

-Hdt.
-3.65.3

-Hdt.
-3.77.3-79.1

-Hdt.
-4.102.1

-Hdt.
-5.122.2-123.1

-Hdt.
-5.39.1-41.1

-Hdt.
-6.115.1

-Hdt.
-6.132.2

-Hdt.
-6.39.2

-Hdt.
-6.40.1-2

-Hdt.
-6.62.1

-Hdt.
-6.63.1

-Hdt.
-6.71.1-2

-Hdt.
-7.239.3

-Hdt.
-9.64.2

-Xen.
-Anab.
-1.1.1

-22

-35

-22

-23

-30

-35

-30

-34

-34

-24

-25

-24

-30

-35

-33

-7

-33

-34

-26

-7

-33

-36

-30

-7

-7